Construction Management and Technology ,BS

 This program focuses on the business of construction and technology, such as building information modeling.

 Students learn the basics of design; the construction methods specific to each type of construction (heavy, residential, commercial, specialty); and the process of sustainable or green construction.
 They learn how to estimate, schedule and control the costs of a project and what it takes to manage the people involved and the various types of contracts.
-Graduates possess the computer, management, technical and people skills they need to succeed.
+Graduates have the computer, management, technical and people skills they need to succeed.

 This is one of two construction programs in the state of Arizona and one of approximately 80 accredited programs in the nation.